At the tourist office in San Marino – the tiny enclave within Italy – you can get a tourist stamp in your passport for €5. But is it really worth it?

 So that’s what I did.

 Have you ever got an unnecessary stamp in your passport?
 Would you pay for it?
-It’s a long shot, but have you ever eaten pizza in a restaurant with a good view as a partial reward for paying money for a tourist visa you didn’t need?
+It’s a long shot, but have you ever eaten pizza in a restaurant with a good view as a partial reward for paying money for a passport stamp you didn’t need?